-Anterior knee pain is an umbrella term which encompasses a wide range of related but significantly different conditions resulting in pain at the front of the knee.
+Anterior knee pain is an umbrella term that encompasses a wide range of related but significantly different conditions resulting in pain at the front of the knee.
 25% of the population will be affected at some time and it is the most common overuse syndrome affecting sports people.
-Sometimes pain can be pinpointed by the patient, occurring at the front and centre of the knee, sometimes it may be just above or below the knee cap, or perhaps dominated by pain behind the knee cap.
+Sometimes pain can be pinpointed by the patient, occurring at the front and center of the knee, sometimes it may be just above or below the knee cap, or perhaps dominated by pain behind the knee cap.
 Most anterior knee pain arises from patellofemoral joint irritation and is termed patellofemoral pain syndrome (PFPS) or chondromalacia patellae.
 This occurs when the knee cap is misaligned relative to the thigh bone, which therefore places more stress through the joint during activity.
 As a result this may cause damage to structures of the joint (such as cartilage) and result in swelling and pain around the knee cap.
-It can be as a result of weakness in the quadriceps muscles which causes poor tracking of the kneecap on the thigh bone and affects the way the knee cap works during running or activity.
+It can be as a result of weakness in the quadriceps muscles which causes poor tracking of the kneecap on the thigh bone and affects the way the kneecap works during running or activity.

 A tight Iliotibial Band (IT band) can place excessive pulling force on the kneecap causing stress on the Patello-femoral joint.
 Tight hamstrings or calf muscles can place more force on the back of the knee, causing pressure between the kneecap and femur to increase.

 Patellar tendinopathy or ‘jumper’s knee’ is another source of anterior knee pain, characterised by pain localised to the tendon which attaches to the bottom edge of the knee cap.

 This is an overuse injury which occurs in physically active individuals when the tendon is constantly subjected to extreme forces such as rapid acceleration, deceleration, jumping and landing.